 ''Once I resurfaced, I looked up and sort of made a little prayer and wished the guys best of luck and hoped they made the cross and could pull off a couple of gybes.
 It's pretty hard when any person goes overboard to get these boats around the track.''

 Outteridge said the crew will review video and determine what it would do differently if he goes overboard again.

 ''The main goal is to stay on the boat from now on,'' he said with a smile.

 Grinder Luke Parkinson quickly jumped behind the wheel, but down to five crewmen, Artemis eased up as Kiwi skipper Peter Burling sailed off to victory.

-Outteridge was plucked out of the water by a chase boat and appeared to be OK.
+Outteridge was plucked out of the water by a chase boat and was OK.

 He was fortunate that he wasn't injured.
 In late 2015, skipper Franck Cammas of Groupama Team France fell overboard during a training session and one of the rudders nearly cut off his right foot.

 Artemis had been nearly perfect in Race 2, leading wire-to-wire and staying on its hydrofoils the whole way.

-In the first race, Artemis had the lead but Outteridge crossed the boundary for an unforced error and had to slow to two boat lengths behind the Kiwis.
+In the first race, Artemis had the lead but Outteridge crossed the course boundary for an unforced error and had to slow to two boat lengths behind the Kiwis.
 Burling sailed ahead to a 47-second victory.

 Outteridge's tumble was the latest mayhem in the challenger series.
-On Tuesday, Emirates Team New Zealand capsized at the start of a semifinal race, throwing three crewmen into the water and causing serious damage.
+On Tuesday, Emirates Team New Zealand capsized at the start of a semifinal race, throwing three crewmen into the water and causing significant damage.